jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

+### Computers
+> It is time to give these users more control over their computers through education and supporting software, this will cause a massive surge in productivity and creativity, with a far-ranging impact that can barely be anticipated or imagined.
+>
+> __-- Guido Van Rousell, Computer Programming for Everybody__

+> I want to study not only what computer is doing for us, but what it is doing to us.
+>
+> __--- Sherry Turkle__

-> The creators of personal computer technology linked their innovations to ideologies or preresentations that explained and justified their designs.
+> The creators of personal computer technology linked their innovations to ideologies or representations that explained and justified their designs.
 Those visions have become invisible, latent assumptions to the latter-day users of the personal computer, even as they shape these user' activities and attitudes.
 It is my task here to make them visible once again.
 >
 > __---Thierry Bardin, bootstrapping Douglas Endelbart and the origins of Personal Computing__